-1. On the see-saw shown mass A is 60 kg and is 1 m from the pivot.
-Mass B is 30 kg and mass C is 10 kg.
-Mass C is 3 m from the pivot.
-The see saw is at an angle of 30 degrees from the horizontal.
-Calculate the torques of A and C about the pivot and where you should place mass B for the torques to balance.
+1. On the seesaw shown to the right, mass A is 20 kg, mass B is 10 kg, and mass C is 5.0 kg.
+Mass A is 0.50 m from the pivot.

+Mass C is 1.2 m from the pivot.
+The seesaw is at an angle of 30 degrees from the horizontal.
+Calculate the torques of mass A and mass C about the pivot.
+Where you should place mass B in relation to the pivot for the system to be in rotational equilibrium (i.e. there is no net torque on the system)?

-2. Calculate the center of mass of the object below.
+2. Calculate the center of mass of the object to the right.
 Assume the mass is uniformly distributed.